 . . . and when it comes to weight loss, that word “cheat” is especially not good because, for most people, most of the time a “cheat” sets them up for a bad spell or, worse: a point of no return.

 In my office, I understand this.
-I address it at the very first meeting with a prospective client because I know that without exception people who have weight to lose aren’t going to go from overweight or obese to a healthy slim in a straight line.
+I address it at the initial consultation with a client, and reinforce many times throughout their tenure with me, because I know that without exception people who have weight to lose aren’t going to go from overweight or obese to a healthy slim in a straight line.
 I also know, again based on my experience, that when I meet overweight/obese people for the first time, most if not all of whom have tried countless times to lose weight, they are anxious about another word: NEVER — that they’ll never be able to have a drink; that they’ll never be able to have a slice of pizza or a piece of cheese cake, etc. and so forth.
 Not true.
 Would it be wonderful if someone had the strength, the fortitude, the stick-to-itiveness to get to a healthy goal without interruption in a perfectly straight line?
 Of course . . . but it’s not reality.

 In weight loss, and I know this from personal experience, there will be mistakes along the way, some by accident and some on purpose, but there’s a huge difference between a “cheat” and “a planned indulgence.”
 I encourage the latter for our clients’ consideration and for anyone who has weight to lose.
 Here’s why: